Umuzi-org/ACN-syllabus/README.md

 pipenv shell
 ```

-It is the 'pipenv install' command which ensures that the correct depedencies are installed from the Pipfile in the repository.
+It is the 'pipenv install' command which ensures that the correct dependencies are installed from the Pipfile in the repository.
 Do not install 'frontmatter' by yourself, run the 'pipenv install' command which will ensure that the correct frontmatter library
 is installed.
 Now you can run lint.py